atlassistant/pytlas/README.rst

   $ pip install -e .[snips]

-⚠️ If you want to use `snips-nlu` as the backend, you would have to download needed resources with as per `the documentation <https://github.com/snipsco/snips-nlu#language-resources>`_:
+⚠️ If you want to use `snips-nlu` as the backend, you would have to download needed resources with the following command as per `the documentation <https://github.com/snipsco/snips-nlu#language-resources>`_:

 .. code-block:: bash